microsoft/vscode-docs/api/language-extensions/semantic-highlight-guide.md

   - `provideDocumentRangeSemanticTokens` - Provides all tokens of a document range.

 Each token returned by the provider comes with a classification that consists of a token type, any number of token modifiers, and a token language.
-This information is similar to the TextMate scopes described in the [Syntax Highlight Guide](/api/language-extensions/syntax-highlight-guide), but we chose to define a new, cleaner classification system.
+This information is similar to the TextMate scopes described in the [Syntax Highlight Guide](/api/language-extensions/syntax-highlight-guide), but has its own dedicated, cleaner classification system.

 As seen in the example above, the provider names the types and modifiers it's going to use in a `SemanticTokensLegend`.
 That allows the `provide` APIs to return token types and modifies as an index to the legend.

-## Semantic Token Classification
+## Semantic token classification

 These are the standard semantic token types and semantic token modifiers predefined by VS Code.